choltreppe/parlexgen/README.md

 The lexer is build on top of [lexim](https://github.com/Araq/lexim)

+### js backend

+parlexgen works with js backend, but if you are on a posix system you need to pass `-d:posix` to the compiler.

+## Usage

 Here is an example with detailed explanation:<br>
 (the type definition are omitted. take a look at tests/test1.nim for the whole code)
 ```nim